AssTractionHero/cytube/docs/supported-media-providers.md

   - Google Drive: `https://docs.google.com/file/d/(doc id)/edit` or
     `https://drive.google.com/open?id=(doc id)`
     * As of 14 September 2015, Google has made a breaking change and Google Drive videos on CyTube use a hacky flash player solution that may or may not work for you.
+A userscript has since been developed that gives greater functionality for
+    Google Drive videos.
+That userscript, and detailed installation instructions can be found [here.](gdrive-script-install.md)
-    * Find the video in your drive, right click it, click "Share...", then click "Get shareable link".
+    * Find the video in your Drive, right click it, click "Share...", then click "Get shareable link".
+    *

 # Audio Providers